 You would have thought a government system that’s efficient enough to recognise my National Health profile from the 80s, would also recognise my National Insurance number (tax profile) from the same era.

 It dawned on me, as I sat listening to the mind-numbingly awful on-hold music, waiting for a human being from HR Revenue & Customs to answer the phone, that the Australian Tax Office is cut from the same cloth.
 In fact, the whole frustratingly bureaucratic experience was a very familiar old coat.

 So, no surprises there.

 Bring out your dead (and in your bed)

 I think there’s an Ikea in Australia, but not north of Brisbane, so assembling flatpack furniture wasn’t something Russell and I have ever experienced.

 If there is a next time – God forbid – we will pay someone to assemble it for us, keeping our marriage and sanity intact.

 But that’s not the point of my story.

-We bought an Ikea bed because there was no way we were going to get a ready-assembled one up our tiny stairwell.
+We bought an Ikea bed for the spare room because there was no way we were going to get a ready-assembled one up our tiny stairwell.